Effective ways of empowering students in their learning journey

 By integrating real-world connections and meaningful experiences into the classroom, students not only gain a deeper understanding of the content but also develop a sense of responsibility and purpose.

-7. Empower students to take ownership of their assessments
+Help students take charge of their own assessments

 Strategies to give students ownership of their assessments